esponges/interview/react-ts-node.md

 - What do you understand for __scaffolding__?
 How would you'd scaffold an Express.js application?
 > Scaffolding is the process of generating a skeleton of an application.
 It's used to generate the basic structure of an application.

+- What's an __idempotent operation__?
+How would you use it?
+Why would you use it?
+> An idempotent operation is an operation that can be applied multiple times without changing the result beyond the initial application.
+E.g. you wanto to make a payment.
+You send the request to the server.
+The server processes the request and sends a response.
+If you send the same request again, the server will process the request and send the same response.
+The result is the same.
+This way if the client doesn't receive a response from the server it can retry the request without worrying about duplicate payments.